 The intention behind adding this digital information is to provide an engaging and dynamic customer experience that is enabled with the input received from varied hardware like smart glass, smart lenses, and smartphones.

 This implies that the users are not isolated from the real world and can still interact and observe what’s taking place around them.
 We’ve all come across Augmented Reality at some point or the other in our lives.
 Be it while playing a game of Pokemon Go, amusing ourselves by clicking selfies trying out those wild Snapchat filters, or even while trying out different varieties of makeup with the L’Oreal app.
-You can learn about Augmented Reality in detail through our other blog on the topic.

 Virtual Reality (VR) is the employment of computer technology to develop an artificial environment.
 Virtual Reality situates the user within an experience, contrary to conventional user interfaces.
 Rather than just glimpsing a screen in front of them, the users are engaged and allowed to converse with 3D worlds.
 By replicating most of the senses like vision, touch, smell, and hearing, the computer is molded to serve as a doorway into an artificial world.

 Some of the popular industries which have adopted this technology include the gaming, healthcare, engineering, entertainment, construction as well as military industry.
-You can learn more about this subject through our other blog.

 In the case of mixed reality, virtual and real-world realities exist together and can interact with each other in real-time.
-This latest technology can also be termed as hybrid reality.
+This latest technology can also be termed hybrid reality.
 This technology primarily requires an MR headset as well as a much higher degree of processing power in comparison with VR or AR.
-An example of Mixed Reality would be Microsoft's HoloLens, a lens which empowers the user to put digital objects around the room they are residing in and also grants the power to toy and interact with it in different ways such as by spinning it around.
+An example of Mixed Reality would be Microsoft's HoloLens, a lens that empowers the user to put digital objects around the room they are residing in and also grants the power to toy and interact with it in different ways such as by spinning it around.

 Areas where Extended Reality (XR) is applied